Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    if(selenium.isElementPresent("q")) {
        selenium.type("q", "Selenium rc");
    } else {
-       Reporter.log("Element: " +q+ " is not available on page.")
+       System.out.printf("Element: " +q+ " is not available on page.")
    }

-Herein *Reporter* is API in TestNG framework.
-One can log exceptions using the API of framework on which Sel Test Cases are built.
-Advantage of this approach is to be able to continue with test execution even if *less* important elements are not available on page.
+The aadvantage of this approach is to continue with test execution even if some UI elements are not available on page.

-By just using a simple *if* condition, we can do interesting things.
-Think of the possibilities!

 Data Driven Testing
 ~~~~~~~~~~~~~~~~~~~